-The SGJS provides a Japanese Language Program in eight levels from the introductory to the upper-advanced levels.
+The SGJS provides a Japanese Language Program in eight levels from introductory to upper-advanced.

 Students are placed in an appropriate level based on a placement test given at the beginning of each semester.
 The various levels correspond to levels N5 to N1 of the New Japanese-Language Proficiency Test.
 For the Japanese language proficiency target, please see the syllabus of each course.